XPMUser/XPMUser.github.io/README.md

 I am still actively working on bettering it, so if you have any problems with bugs, glitches, etc. Just make an issue and I'll try to address it as soon as I can!

-For iPad users: Use a different device to load your save file.

-For Xbox users: Play Daboss7173's Definitive Edition if you want your character saved in Microsoft Edge or use a different device if you want your character saved from open source versions of Old Prodigy in Microsoft Edge.

 There are also forks of my mods.
 Check them out whenever you get the chance!
 They're awesome!

 If you want to add a house item to your house in 2014-2015's versions, Definitive, Ultimate, or Prodidows versions in 2014-2015 Mode, drag the gold or the price of the house item to drag a house item, & then put the house item wherever you want to put it.